Whether you own a business or run a passion project, having a website is a must.

 Not just that, but they’re also able to do it without having to meet you in person.

-All users have the same ability to access the site and its information regardless of their location.
+All users have the same ability to access the website and its information regardless of their location.

 Having a website is an effective and affordable way to establish an online presence and authority in your niche industry.